John Key: Personal wealth

 On 25 July 2008, Key was added to the New Zealand National Business Review (NBR) Rich List for the first time.
 The list details the wealthiest New Zealand individuals and family groups.
 He had an estimated wealth of NZ$50 million, which made him the wealthiest New Zealand Member of Parliament, and the wealthiest prime minister ever.
 In the 2016 NBR Rich List, Key had an estimated wealth of NZ$60 million.
 Most of his financial investments are held in a blind trust.

 Family

 Key married Bronagh Irene Dougan in 1984; they met when they were both students at Burnside High School.
 She has a BCom degree, and worked as a personnel consultant before becoming a full-time mother.
-They have two children, a daughter and Max.
+They have two children, a daughter named Stephanie and a son named Max.
 Max is a night-time radio host for George FM, and is also a singer.
 Stephie is a performance artist.